 Jacob van Eyck: Der Fluyten Lust-hof

 The amount of good-quality music for solo soprano recorder for the advancing player is unfortunately relatively slight.
 Among the few real gems to be had is the sizeable collection of pieces entitled Der Fluyten Lust-hof by the Dutch composer Jacob van Eyck which contains one hundred and thirty-four works.
 Each of these pieces is a set of variations on well-known sacred and secular tunes of the early 17th century in the Netherlands.
 Some of the variations are relatively easy and of use to the lower intermediate player, but many of the others are quite difficult both musically and technically.
-The excellent and relatively inexpensive complete edition London Pro Music offers these pieces in three volumes, with a fourth volume of critical commentary and concordances.
-These volumes can be delved into for suitable study and performance materials as one advances in playing ability, and many of them are equally well-suited to tenor recorder as well.
+Rather than purchasing the entire collection, we recommend getting the excellent selection edited by Hans-Martin Linde of the best of these works.
+These pieces can be delved into for suitable study and performance materials as one advances in playing ability, and many of them are equally well-suited to tenor recorder as well.
+For hard-core van Eyck fans, we also have the complete Der Fluyten Lust-hof collection available in three volumes,

 The four volumes of Repertoire for the Recorder contain an enormous wealth of music for one and two recorders from the Middle Ages, Renaissance, and Baroque periods, with a few Classical and contemporary works for good measure, more than 150 pieces in all.
 Vols.
 1A and 2A contain music without keyboard accompaniment.
 This set will serve as a very comprehensive introduction to the literature for the recorder and early music in general; it should provide any one or two recorderists with enough material to keep them busy for several years.
 We highly recommended this anthology to all intermediate and advanced players.